 Managing multiple sclerosis is often rather complicated, but it is easier to manage when you understand the signs and symptoms to watch for and stay in communication with your healthcare team regarding any changes noted, to allow for the most effective treatment option.

-To that end, we have compiled several of the most typical as well as outlying symptoms that an individual with MS can experience:
+To that end, our experts in elder care in Belleville, IL and nearby areas have compiled several of the most typical as well as outlying symptoms that an individual with MS can experience:

 - Weakness and fatigue.
 Up to eight out of every 10 MS patients report substantial fatigue that interferes with their daily activities.